Woosmap/geofencing-example-ios/README.md

 To run the example, first clone this repository and replace the private key in `AppDelegate.swift` with your own private key.
 Make sure you have secured your private key.

-The sample application has three components.
+The sample application has following components.

 * List of locations obtained from `LocationServiceDelegate` .